-- Makes available for the ENQUAD Fish and Shellfish Project Manager's review: the Survey Samples Results Report, the Notepad comments Report, and the Test Comments Report. - Calculates descriptive statistics such as sample size, mean, standard deviation, minimum, and maximum after the survey results are transferred from LIMS to EM&MS via OMS. - Ensures that the data loaded into the EM&MS database meet all applicable constraints (i.e. on the BOTTLE and ANALYTICAL_RESULTS tables.) - Produces a data report for DLS review, containing the statistics, a list of non-detects, and pertinent information from the QA statement, test comments, sample notepad comments, and ENQUAD Fish and Shellfish Project Manager review along with the data.
+- Makes available for the ENQUAD Fish and Shellfish Project Manager's review: QA statement from DLS, QC results, Sample Notepad comments (if any), a comparison of result to the range of historical data, and a spreadsheet of the results and qualifierst. - Calculates descriptive statistics such as sample size, mean, standard deviation, minimum, and maximum after the survey results are transferred from LIMS to EM&MS via WWQ. - Ensures that the data loaded into the EM&MS database meet all applicable constraints (i.e. on the BOTTLE and ANALYTICAL_RESULTS tables.) - Produces a data report for DLS review, containing the statistics, a list of non-detects, and pertinent information from the QA statement, flags, test comments, sample notepad comments, and ENQUAD Fish and Shellfish Project Manager review along with the data.